playht/PlayDiffusion/README.md

 - **Replace just the word “Neo”**, which results in noticeable artifacts or mismatches at word boundaries.
 - **Regenerate from a midway point**, e.g., from “Trinity.
 Go grab it!”, but this has the potential of changing the prosody of the unedited part ("Go grab it"), creating unwanted variations in the speech rhythm.

 All of these approaches compromise both the coherence and naturalness of the audio.
+Instead, for these type of speech editing tools, non-autoregressive approaches are favorable [[1](https://arxiv.org/pdf/2401.04577), [2](https://arxiv.org/pdf/2305.09636)].

 ## PlayAI Discrete Diffusion